SciLifeLab/TIDDIT/README.md

 TIDDIT is also distributed with a Singularity environment (http://singularity.lbl.gov/index.html).
 Type the following command to download the container:

 Type the following to run tiddit:

     singularity exec TIDDIT.simg TIDDIT.py

+You may also build it yourself (if you have sudo permisions)

+    singularity build TIDDIT.simg Singularity

+The singularity container will download and install the latest commit on the scilifelab branch of TIDDIT.

 The SV module
 =============